seunlade/git-tut/README.md

 # git-tut
-a repo just for training on git and github
+a repo just for training on git and github to kids